 To create products made from quality CBD oils that is free of any chemical residual risk and allows for the lowest long-term production costs, we utilize a supercritical CO2 extraction method.
 We do this as a business with the health and safety of our customers in the forefront of our focus all the while creating a profitable business model with the best extraction system.
-Whether you are a customer, or a manufacturer, it is within your best interest to realize the overwhelming benefits of a CO2 extraction system in the world of hemp and cannabis production.
+Whether you are a customer, or a manufacturer, it is within your best interest to realize the overwhelming benefits of a CO2 extraction system in the world of hemp production.

 Frequently Asked Questions

 Does hemp biomass need to cure before extraction?

 No, the material does not need to cure.
 Our methods complete the final drying step in a vacuum oven to bring the water content down from 10% to the 1% – 1.5% range for efficient CO2 extraction.

 Can the drying process be accelerated using higher temps/lower humidity?